bahnzumberg/zuugle-suchseite/README.md

-# the branch 'falsal-update-versions-languages' merged with 'basis-new-uix-tour-detail'
+# this is the branch 'falsal-update-versions-languages' merged with 'basis-new-uix-tour-detail'
 # what is new here:
 This version includes updated packages , main changes: node to v19.8.1 (npm v9.5.1)